Timecode cues comprise QLab’s mechanism for generating outgoing timecode.

 Timecode cues are clocked differently depending on the type selected.
 LTC follows the clock of the audio device to which it outputs, and is guaranteed not to drift from that clock.
 MTC, on the other hand, follows the computer’s internal clock.
-Under normal use, drift between high-quality devices is usually minimal, but if drift-free synchronization with another machine is required over long stretches of time, the best option is to output LTC to an audio device that can resolve to the same audio clock (for example, via a word clock connection or something similar) as the other machine.
+Under normal use, drift between high-quality devices is usually minimal, but if drift-free synchronization with another machine is required over long stretches of time, the best option is to output LTC to an audio device that can resolve to the same master clock (via word clock, etc.) as the other machine.

 Start time.
-This control allows you to specify the first frame of timecode that is transmitted when the cue is started.
-Bear in mind that both LTC and MTC sometimes require a few frames to be transmitted before a receiving device has enough information to sync up.
-If an event needs to be triggered on a specific frame, it is best to start timecode output a few frames earlier as a preroll into that event.
-Because there is no room for preroll before
+This control allows you to specify the first frame of timecode that is transmitted when the cue is triggered.
+Bear in mind that both LTC and MTC can take up to a few frames to transmit enough information to read.
+If an event needs to be triggered on a specific frame, it is best to start timecode output a few frames ahead, as preroll into that event.
+This is why the default start time for a Timecode cue is

 Timecode cues can become broken for the following reasons: